 Active participation of manufacturers and impact on PA Manufacturing: Proposals must demonstrate industry engagement through “support letters” from the participating manufacturers.
 The letter should summarize how the collaboration will work and include cost-share information.
 Letters should also outline the potential impact (short term or long term) on the organization.
 Additional information regarding how the successful completion of the project may enhance the company’s competitiveness (i.e. enable economic efficiencies; create new products; gain access to new markets) and/or economic development objectives (i.e. provide opportunities for job retention and job creation, etc.) are encouraged.

 Technical proposal template

 The technical proposal template must be uploaded as part of the application in PDF format.
+Noncompliant proposals that do not include this template may be rejected.
 Download the technical proposal template.

 The template requires the following information: